In this article you will find:

-And in order to minimize stomach upset, especially if your pet is used to eating kibbles, you should transition your pet accordingly.
+And to minimize stomach upset, especially if your pet is used to eating kibble, you should transition your pet accordingly.
 Just follow the guide that they will send you along with the food.

 How to order?

-You have to indicate how many puppers you have, their names, home zip code and of course your name.
-Also there's a question if you believe if fresh dog food is best or not.
+Indicate how many puppers you have, their names, home zip code and of course your name.
+Also, there's a question if you believe if fresh dog food is best or not.

-From there you will then have to enter a lot of specifics about your beloved pet: spayed/neutered, age, breed, activity level and weight, body type, etc.
+From there you will then have to enter some specifics about your beloved pet: spayed/neutered, age, breed, activity level and weight, body type, etc.

 After completing your dog's profile, you will then choose which recipe you want prior to shipping and billing information page.

 Even though The Farmer's Dog is made with real, wholesome ingredients making it super digestible for your pet, any sudden changes to your dog's diet can cause digestive upset to some.

 To minimize this issue, transition him slowly by mixing the Farmer's Dog food with his current food or put it first as a topper.

 Begin with small amounts of the fresh food with the goal to replace his current diet, gradually increase the amount of the fresh food and decrease the amount of the current food each day.

 The entire transition period should not take more than 7-10 days, providing your pet is not having any issues at all.